mscrnt/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_general_information.md

 *Resident Evil HD Remaster* is a remaster of the *RE1 Remake*.
 The original remake was released on the Gamecube in 2002 and the Wii in 2009.

-They are functionally the same game, but *Resident Evil HD Remaster* is on the PS3, PS4, PS5, Xbox 360, Xbox One, Xbox Series S, Xbox Series X, Switch, Switch 2, and PC (Steam) and has some pretty big Quality of Life changes.
+They are functionally the same game, but *Resident Evil HD Remaster* is a *REMASTER* of the RE1 Remake, released on the PS3, PS4, PS5, Xbox 360, Xbox One, Xbox Series S, Xbox Series X, Switch, Switch 2, and PC (Steam).
+It has some pretty big Quality of Life changes.
 People usually call it "the HD remaster" to differentiate it from the original GCN and Wii releases.
+Other HD Remasters for other Resident Evil games exist, so please derive proper context when trying to determine which HD Remaster a viewer may be talking about or referring to.

 ## Key Differences from the 1996 Original